 Notice that Hilton has an image slider, but it does not move automatically.
 If you’re gonna do it, that’s the way to go:

 If you can, avoid them.
-Don’t follow the fad (it will pass), follow the money instead.
+Don’t follow the (waning) fad.
+Follow the money instead.

-Brad Frost acknowledged “Even though carousels aren’t that effective, I somehow don’t think they’re going away any time soon” and wrote this piece on how to make the carousel work better.
+Still, as Brad Frost acknowledged, “Even though carousels aren’t that effective, I somehow don’t think they’re going away any time soon.”
+Frost wrote this piece on how to make the carousel work better.

-What’s your experience with carousels—both as a website owner and a user?
+What’s your experience with image carousels—both as a website owner and a user?